By Rick Becker 11 June 2020

 “ I know how to be brought low, and I know how to abound.
 In any and every circumstance, I have learned the secret of facing plenty and hunger, abundance and need.
 I can do all things through him who strengthens me.”
 Philippians 4:12-13

 8. T H E S A N C T I F I C A T I O N

-The NAR is a movement which by and large teach that unregenerate man is inherently good, awesome, and just needs God to unlock the potential within.
+The NAR is a movement that by and large teaches that unregenerate man is inherently good, awesome, and just needs God to unlock the potential within.

 Bethel’s Eric Johnson believes “every government, every structure, every system, fundamentally and theologically must start with the concept and idea that people are good, and they mean to do good, even if they’re not saved.
 We have to start from that premise.”

 Eric Johnson is wrong, we have to start from the premise given in scripture: “And you were dead in the trespasses and sins in which you once walked, following the course of this world, following the prince of the power of the air, the spirit that is now at work in the sons of disobedience – among whom we all once lived in the passions of our flesh, carrying out the desires of the body and the mind, and were by nature children of wrath, like the rest of mankind.”
 Ephesians 2:1-3